fmgolos/TestTask/README.md

     network_mode: host
 ```

-### 2) **Execute command**
+### 2) Execute command

 ```console
 docker-compose up -d
 ```

 As a result you will get 2 started containers.
-One of them - Postgres, other -application
+One of them - postgres, other -application

 Service will bw started automatically on http://localhost:8888/.

-If you need application logs, you can turn on it executed command
+To see logs - execute command ↓

 ```console
 docker logs -f --tail 200 testtask_application_1